SC&A Access Policy

 Monitoring and review of policy

 This policy was approved in July 2017 and will be reviewed annually.
-Revisions will be approved by the Library Leadership Team.
+The last revision took place in May 2021.
+Revisions will be approved by the Libraries, Museums & Galleries Executive Group.